In Professional Settings

 Ensure the child or young person has a named person they can talk to if needed.
 This should be someone they feel comfortable with.

-If the young person has to take time out of school to recover - a plan of support when they return will be important too.
+If the young person has to take time out of their setting to recover - a plan of support when they return will be important too.

 They contain signposting to trusted sources of helpful evidence, guidance and support to help professionals embed prevention in their everyday practice.